eliteval/USDC_Farming/README.md

 # Farming Platform
-Users can deposit USDC to this contract and get yeild every month!
+Users can deposit USDC to this contract and get yield every month!

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
 See free video tutorial or a full explanation of each prerequisite.